Custom House Wharf

 Historic wharf in Portland, Maine, U.S.

-Custom House Wharf is a historic wharf in Portland, Maine, on the edge of the Fore River.
+Custom House Wharf is a historic wharf in Portland, Maine, on the edge of the Fore River at the intersection of Pearl Street and Commercial Street.
+The wharf covers 1.5 acres, has more than 100,000 square feet of commercial space and 3,700 feet of dock space.
 Named for Portland's United States Custom House, which stands across Commercial Street from the wharf, on Fore Street, the wharf is located between Maine Wharf (to the north) and Portland Pier (to the south).